sage-code/maj/verbs.md

 **Level 4**

-More 70 verbs, ordered by Spanish
+Some 70-ish more verbs, ordered by Spanish with diverse origins:

 Origin    | Maj     |Spanish      | English
 ----------|---------|-------------|---------------